aepsych.benchmark

 torch.Tensor

-property f_true: ndarray
+property f_true: Tensor

 Evaluate true test function over evaluation grid.